How to Create your own business cards

 Select the Text tab and replace the existing text with your name.

-Now let’s create a copy of the text juts added by selecting it and by using the copy/paste buttons found in the toolbox on the right (3rd group down):
+Now create a copy of the text by selecting it and using the Copy / Paste buttons found in the toolbox on the right (3rd group from the bottom):

-By using a copy of the first text we can add address information while keeping all previous formatting.
-Double click the copy and change the text to your address information.
+By using a copy of the first text, address information can be added while maintaining all previous formatting.
+Double-click on the copy and change the address information.

-Next, go to the Font tab, select a smaller size and remove the Bold attribute:
+Next, click on the Font tab, select a smaller size and remove Bold:

-Move the two text elements to the desired location and use the alignment and size commands found in the lower section of the toolbox to ensure accurate positioning.
+Move the two text elements to the desired position and use the alignment and size commands at the bottom of the toolbox for precise positioning.

 3 – Adding a logo

 Click the Insert graphic button in the toolbox and draw a rectangle in the upper-left area.
-The default image is added:
+A default image will appear:

-In this case, we’ll click the File button found in the Image tab to browse our computer files and locate our company logo:
+Click the File button found in the Image tab to browse the computer files and locate your company logo:

-Move and resize the logo so that it will fit into the business card nicely:
+Move and resize the logo so that it fits into the business card nicely:

-First, we’ll add a separation line between the upper name and logo area and the lower contact information area.
-We’ll do this by adding a new Graphic element, removing the default image and by working with the parameters found in the Line tab.
-The color that the line will be drawn with is defined in the Fore color tab:
+First, add a separation line between the top name and the logo area and the bottom area with the contact information.
+To do this, add a new graphic element, remove the default image and work with the parameters of the “Line” tab.
+The line color can be defined in the Foreground Color tab:

-In this case the color defined under the Fore color tab is the color of the “J” of the logo.
-Click Ok to apply the settings and move the line so that it creates two separate areas:
+In this case, the color defined in the Foreground Colortab is the color of the letter “J” of the logo.
+Click OK to apply the settings and move the line to create two separate areas:

-Finally, let’s define a global back color for the whole business card with a subtle fading effect.
+Finally, define a global background color for the entire business card with a slight fading effect.

-Double click the upper-left corner of the business card (or any other empty area) to bring up the Group properties window.
-Select the Back color tab and activate the Enable back color check box.
-Now click the Fading button to enable visualization of the controls needed to define a fading color:
+Double-click on the upper left corner of the business card (or another blank area) to bring up the Group properties window.
+Select the Background Color tab and select the Enable background color check box.
+Now click the “Fading” button to activate the controls for defining a fading color.

-We’ll define a very light background moving from an almost white tint (left section) to a very light shade of brown with a 45° angle.
-This will add a subtle light effect coming from the upper-left corner of the business card:
+We are going to define a very light background, ranging from an almost white shade (in the left area) to a very light shade of brown at a 45° angle.
+This will create a subtle lighting effect from the upper left corner of the business card:

 5 – QR Code

-By adding a 2D barcode to your business card, your customers will be able to digitalize your contact information through the use of a 2D barcode scanner or simply using their Smartphone.
-In order to do that, we need to add a barcode element to the business card encoding the correct type of information.
+By adding a 2D barcode to your business card, your customers will be able to digitalize your contact information using a 2D barcode scanner or their smartphone.
+To do so, you have to add a barcode element to the business card and encode the correct information.

-First, let’s move things around a bit to make some room for the QR Code symbol:
+First move the elements a bit to make room for the QR Code:

-Then, by using the Barcode button, add a barcode element in the upper-left area:
+Then use the Barcode button to add a barcode element in the upper left area:

-Double click the barcode element to define its attributes:
+Double-click the barcode element to define its characteristics:

-As you can see, first we need to select QR Code from the symbology list.
-Next, we need to add some text containing our contact information, formatted according to the VCARD standard.
-More information can be found on wikipedia.
+As you can see, the QR Code must first be selected from the symbology list.
+Next, the text containing the contact information must be added and formatted according to the VCARD standard.
+More information can be found on Wikipedia.

-Since the text contains quite a lot of lower case letters, we’ll enforce the Byte (string) encoding that will produce a smaller symbol.
+Since the text contains a lot of lowercase characters, we force the Byte (string) encoding to produce a smaller symbol.

-Finally, since the background on which the barcode will be appearing is almost white, we can safely disable the default white background, so that the barcode symbol will better integrate with the existing fading background while its readability will still be ensured.
-Go to the Back color tab and deselect the Enable back color check box.
+Finally, since the background of the barcode is almost white, the default white background can be disabled, so that the barcode icon will better adapt to the existing fading background, while still maintaining its readability.
+Go to the Background Color tab and deselect the Enable background color check box.

 Click Ok to apply the changes.

-Move and resize the barcode symbol to fit it into the existing design.
-Keep in mind that to ensure readability, the symbol should not be too small.
+Move and resize the barcode icon to fit it into the existing design.
+Please note that the symbol should not be too small to ensure legibility.